-If you require detailed advice on a specific area of the current law, please contact the Quest Employment Team for help.
+If you require detailed advice on a specific area of the Employment Legislation, please contact the Quest Employment Team for help.
 Alternatively, if you are interested in one of the Quest HR products, please contact our Sales and Marketing Team.

 There are also some useful links below for checking current statutory rates and thresholds i.e. National Minimum Wage, tax and NIC, maternity, paternity and adoption pay; statutory sick pay.

 The changes to employment law are listed below

 The changes under this plan will strengthen UK employment rights and employers must plan to prepare for this change, which is expected to come into force in April 2020.
 The plan focuses on fair and decent work; as part of that improving communication and certainty in the working relationship was key.
 Therefore, it will now be mandatory to include information about workers’ rights in the written statement of employment.
 The following points, in addition to the current mandatory information that must be provided, will be required in a written statement (commonly referred to as a contract of employment) issued to all workers (not just employees) on or by the first day of employment:

 Employees will have the right to request a more predictable and stable contract after 26 weeks of employment.
 This is most likely to benefit casual or zero-hour workers.